Peter C. Kennedy Endowed Fellowship in Veterinary Anatomic Pathology

 The Kennedy Fellow for 2021 will receive a stipend of $35,000 per year.
 The student’s mentor is expected to fund the balance of the fellow’s tuition, fees, benefits, and research-related expenses.

 Review of Applications: A committee convened by the Associate Dean of Research and Graduate Education consisting of 2 current faculty members of the Anatomic Pathology group, an ACVP diplomate and alumnus of the graduate training program in Veterinary Anatomic Pathology not currently a member of the UCD SVM faculty, and 2 scientists from the UCD community who are experts in naturally occurring diseases of domestic animals.

-Application: The GSSP application form can be found here, and you must indicate you are applying for the Kennedy Endowed Fellowship by checking the appropriate box on the first page.
+Application: Download the 2021 GSSP application (.doc), and indicate you are applying for the Kennedy Endowed Fellowship by checking the appropriate box on the first page.
 In addition, applicants must succinctly describe how their proposed project relates to and advances the field of anatomic pathology.
 Applicants to the Kennedy Endowed Fellowship and their mentor(s) must incorporate training strategies that will facilitate and eventually result in a student who is qualified for board-certification by the ACVP, and who will complete a thesis research project that includes morphological and mechanistic description of a spontaneous disease of animals.

 Candidate Selection: Selection is based on the quality of the research application, the academic record of the candidate, and the mentor’s commitment to research in modern veterinary anatomic pathology.
 The mentor’s letter of support must address their ability to support the Kennedy Fellow’s stipend and research costs in subsequent years.